Welcome to the Three Peaks website.

 Unfortunately many charity events will require a fundraising commitment of some £5000 or more, which can be very restrictive for some groups - especially if they would prefer to voluntarily raise funds for a charity or good cause which is more meaningful to them.

-If you are considering entering a team into a private or charity fundraising Three Peaks in 2010, then click the links above for all of the information and advice you could want.
-For more details, please click the link or image above, or visit the Open Challenge Forum.
+If you are considering entering a team into a private or charity fundraising Three Peaks in 2012, then click the links above for all of the information and advice you could want.
+For more details, please click the link or image above.

 Check our Three Peaks videos on YouTube.